critesjosh/vyper-testing/README.md

 You will be working on completing the SimpleBank.vy contract in the contracts directory.
 There are comments in the file to guide you.
 You will also want to consult the [Vyper documentation](https://vyper.readthedocs.io/en/latest/).

-**The SimpleBank.vy contract is complete and passing in this version of the exercise.
+**The SimpleBank.vy contract is complete and tests are passing in this version of the exercise.
 It will be gutted before distributing to students.**

 ## Install Vyper